Reinhardbett/full-stack-open/part3/phonebook backend/README.md

 - Format returned JSON for frontend use
 - Centralize error handling with middleware
 - Perform CRUD operations via RESTful routes
+- Validation and ESLint
+- Running the linter
+- Adding more rules and styles to the lint configuration files

 ---